 [See our full review of the Ergobaby Omni 360]

-You can use the Omni 360 for babies from 7 to 33 pounds, and you don’t need an infant insert!
-This is a big change for Ergo, whose popular “original” version required an additional newborn insert that is both bulky and hot.
-On the Omni 360, you set the carrier’s seat to the “newborn” position, which you can change to TWO wider positions (for a total of 3) with simple velcro tabs as your baby grows:
+Featuring a deep, padded seat that allows baby to sit ergonomically in the hip-safe “M position,” the Omni 360 is for babies from 7 to 33 pounds — no infant insert needed!
+All you have to do is set the carrier’s seat to the “newborn” position, which you can change to TWO wider positions (for a total of 3) with simple velcro tabs as your baby grows:

 All in all, the Ergobaby Omni 360 gives you all the options you could possibly want in a well-constructed, comfortable, four position carrier.
-If you can swing the price (or maybe add this one to your baby registry), I don’t think it will disappoint.
+If you can swing the price (or maybe add this one to your baby registry), I won’t disappoint.

 7. The BabyBjorn Carrier One ~ $180 ($129 on sale)